 Is Upwind a CDR?

-Upwind CDR capabilities are part of the comprehensive Upwind CNAPP.
+Upwind is a CDR, and its CDR capabilities are part of the comprehensive Upwind CNAPP.
 Upwind Cloud Baselines help you automatically detect abnormal events in the cloud beyond the traditional approach of cloud detection and response tools.

 With activity-based detection, cloud detection gets an upgrade that goes beyond typical signature-based detections.
 With a real-time understanding of layers 3, 4, and 7, Upwind sets a baseline for typical activity so you can respond to abnormal activities that are potentially malicious.